jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_maths_for_data_science.md

 print(B @ A)
 ```

-- The algorithm for multiplying two matrixes involves a lot of calculations and is therefore quite long to explain (although the calculations are simple and it will not take long to understand).
+- The algorithm for multiplying two matrices involves a lot of calculations and is therefore quite long to explain (although the calculations are simple and it will not take long to understand).
 - It is probably worth learning if you are new to matrices entirely.
 There is a video [here](https://www.youtube.com/watch?v=2spTnAiQg4M) with a clear explanation.
 It will be ignored here since numpy can do all these calculations very fast and under the hood anyway.